Haydn Philharmonic

 (Principle Guest Conductor/Italy)

-Enrico Onofri was born in Ravenna, Italy.
-From the time he was studying the violin, he was asked by Jordi Savart, the founder of La Cappella Reial de Catalunya, a prestigious group in the world of early music, to join the group as its concertmaster.
-For 23 years he was concertmaster and soloist of the Italian early music ensemble Il Giardino Armonico, and was a regular violinist with the Vienna Concentus Musicus and the Concert Toitaliano.
+Enrico Onofri, hailing from Ravenna, Italy, embarked on his musical journey studying the violin.
+Early in his career, he caught the attention of Jordi Savall, the esteemed founder of La Capella Reial de Catalunya, a renowned group in the realm of early music, who invited him to serve as concertmaster.
+For 23 years, Onofri held the position of concertmaster and soloist with the esteemed Italian early music ensemble, Il Giardino Armonico.
+Additionally, he performed regularly as a violinist with esteemed ensembles such as the Vienna Concentus Musicus and the Concerto Italiano.

-He currently teaches baroque violin and early music at the Conservatorio Bellini in Palermo, Italy.
-He regularly gives master classes in Europe, Japan and at the Juilliard School in New York.
-He is the leader and conductor of the European Union Baroque Orchestra.
+Currently, Onofri shares his expertise as a teacher of baroque violin and early music at the Conservatorio Bellini in Palermo, Italy.
+He also imparts his knowledge through master classes held regularly across Europe, Japan, and at the Juilliard School in New York.
+Furthermore, he serves as the leader and conductor of the European Union Baroque Orchestra, further solidifying his stature as a luminary in the realm of early music.

 Nicolas Altstaedt (conductor/cello solo)